Our experts have created this money laundering information hub to help you learn more and keep up to date.

 The online client identity validation tool is provided by Equifax and produces online address validations for residents in the UK.
 We have a link to the Equifax database from our members’ website, enabling you to run online validations using the AMLCC system once you have registered.

-The online client identity validations cost from £3.55 to £3.95+VAT each.
-If you think you’ll require multiple address validations, you can purchase them in bulk, with discounts available for purchases of 50, 100, 250, 500 or 1000.
+The online client identity validations cost from £1.65 to £3.95+VAT each.
+If you think you’ll require multiple identity validations, you can purchase them in bulk, with discounts available for purchases of 50, 100, 250, 500 or 1000.
 Please see the Registration page for details.